 3. Are my goals actionable?

 What is it you intend to do?
-If you shift your goals away from weight-related goals (I want to lose 3 pounds by next week) to behaviors that are within your control (I want to walk my dog for 30 minutes, 4 times over the next week) you put yourself in the driver’s seat of your Profile journey.
-You can’t control how much weight you lose on any given day, week or month, but you can control whether you have that mid-morning shake or drink that extra cup of water to reach 64 ounces.
+If you shift your goals away from weight-related goals to behaviors that are within your control, you put yourself in the driver’s seat of your Profile journey.
+Instead of focusing on losing 3 pounds a week, focus on walking for 30 minutes, 4 times over the next week.
+You can’t control how much weight you lose on any given day, week or month. you can control whether you have that mid-morning shake or drink that extra cup of water to reach 64 ounces.
 Refocus your goal around things you can control and trust that when you take care of the things within your control the rest will fall into place.

 4. Are my goals realistic and relevant?